pxl-th/Trace.jl/README.md

 All of the examples are available in `scenes/` directory.

-Example of running caustic glass scene (note that it supports multithreading):
+Example of running caustic glass scene (note that it supports multithreading).

 ```bash
 julia -t 4 --project=. scenes/caustic_glass.jl